How Will Dental Sealants Help My Smile?

 Because of how well sealants act as a shield against cavities, many dentists, including ours, recommend they be placed on the molars of children and teenagers once they appear.
 However, this doesn’t mean that they aren’t also effective when used with adults.

 Some adults are more prone to cavity formation than others depending on how deep the fissures are on their back teeth.
-To help prevent the need for a filling or dental crown in the future, our dentist can apply sealants during a routine appointment.
+To help prevent the need for a tooth-colored filling or dental crown in the future, Dr. Paul can apply sealants during a routine appointment.

 Advantages and Procedure